 (0.22 ÷ 365) × $14,000 = $8.44 per day

 Over a 30-day month, that produces $253 in interest charges.
-If your minimum payment is $280, the principal reduction is $280 − $253 = $27.
+If your minimum payment is $280, you are reducing your principal by $27.
 Your balance drops by $27.
 The following month, interest accrues on $13,973.
 The savings from that $27 reduction: approximately $0.20/day — barely detectable.

 Now add a $200 extra payment for a total of $480/month.
 Principal reduction: $480 − $253 = $227.
 The following month, interest accrues on $13,773.
 Daily interest drops to $8.31.
 The month after that, even more principal falls away — and the effect compounds in your favor rather than the lender’s.